shreyash8/English_to_Hindi_NMT/README.md

 3. Most of the Hyperparameters were taken as it is from given paper.

-4. Ran for 50K epochs.
+4. Ran for 50K steps.
 (Was not necessary, 30K will do Fine)

 # PREDICTION